orditeck/2ndbrain/From the Google Ecosystem to kinda self-hosted.md

 As you may know, Google's primary source of revenue comes from advertising.
 In fact, in their latest financial report, they reported that a whopping 81% of their total revenue comes from ads, which amounts to approximately $147 billion dollars in 2020 alone.

 To show us ads that are relevant to our interests, Google collects data on our online behavior and creates a profile for each user.
 This profiling includes data such as our search history, location data, and even the content of our emails.

+Some would even argue that Google's business model, which relies on collecting and monetizing user data, creates a potential conflict of interest and puts user privacy at risk.

 >If you have enabled Location History and regularly frequent ski resorts, you might later see an ad for ski equipment when watching a video on YouTube
 >